robertmartin8/PyPortfolioOpt/README.md

             alt="MIT license"></a> &nbsp
 </p>

-**This project is still in development, please check back in one week!**

 PyPortfolioOpt is a library that implements widely-used classical portfolio optimisation techniques, with a number of experimental features.
 It is **extensive** yet easily **extensible**, and can be useful for both the casual investor and the serious practitioner.

 Whether you are a fundamentals-oriented investor who has identified a handful of undervalued picks, or an algorithmic trader who has a basket of interesting signals, PyPortfolioOpt can help you combine your alpha-generators in a risk-efficient way.

-Head over to the documentation on readthedocs to have an in-depth view on the project, or continue below to check out some examples.
+Head over to the documentation on ReadTheDocs to get an in-depth look at the project, or continue below to check out some examples.

 <center>
 <img src="https://github.com/robertmartin8/PyPortfolioOpt/blob/master/media/conceptual_flowchart_v1.png" style="width:70%;"/>